ADGEfficiency/programming-resources/data-science/readme.md

 [Data Science from Scratch](https://www.oreilly.com/library/view/data-science-from/9781492041122/)

+[drawdata.xyz](https://drawdata.xyz/) - Draw your Data and Download as CSV or JSON

 [What Does It Take to be a Successful Data Scientist?](https://hdsr.mitpress.mit.edu/pub/5irjez4q/)

 [Practical advice for analysis of large, complex data sets - Google - 2016](http://www.unofficialgoogledatascience.com/2016/10/practical-advice-for-analysis-of-large.html)